unexpectedpanda/retool/readme.md

 ISO size.

 As such, rereleases are currently marked as clones.

+#### Disc ring codes for NEC PC Engine CD & TurboGrafx CD, Saturn

+It's unclear whether disc ring codes represent a different version of the game or not.
+As such, I've generally assigned the the higher alphabetical name to the parent.
+For example, `SABS` is higher than `SAAS`, `3S` is higher than `2S`.

 # Clonerel
 A small tool that helps you more easily visualize parent/clone relationships,